 Gender ambiguity deals with having the freedom to choose, manipulate and create a personal niche within any defined socially constructed code of conduct while gender fluidity is the outlawing all the rules of cultural gender assignment.
 It does not accept the prevalence of two rigidly defined genders 'Female' and 'Male' and believes in freedom to choose any kind of gender with no rules, no defined boundaries and no fulfilling of expectations associated with any particular gender.

 Cottesloe Counselling Centre provides comprehensive counselling and support services to the adult gender diverse community as well as to children, adolescents, parents, and families.

-Due to the high volume of enquiries to the Centre, an email or contact form enquiry will ensure that you receive the most timely response.
-Please provide your telephone number in your email enquiry.
+Due to the high volume of enquiries to the Centre, an email enquiry will ensure that you receive the most timely response.
+Please provide your telephone number in your email.
 All enquiries will be responded to during business hours on the day of your enquiry.